"This fall with students returning to classrooms and mental health needs at an all-time

 The need for this program has never been more critical:

 As highlighted in the Children Now’s 2020 California Children’s Report Card, the mental health of our youth is of major concern and calls for immediate, increased mental health services to relieve the pressure on schools.

-The Angst film is available for California parents, guardians, and school staff to watch on the first and third Wednesday of every month from 5-9pm PT through June 30th.
+The Angst film is available for California parents, guardians, and school staff to watch every Wednesday from 3pm-2am PT.
 You will need to register for a free account to gain admission to the film, please click the button below to register and watch the film.
 Please take a few minutes to complete the 3 minute viewer survey.